-Sub-objective 5.1 Encourage new residential developments to provide a range of housing in value and size

-5.1 The application of this suite of policies can contribute towards the achievement of SDG 11: Make cities and human settlements inclusive, safe, resilient and sustainable.
+- Sub-objective 5.1 Encourage new residential developments to provide a range of housing in value and size - The application of this suite of policies can contribute towards the achievement of SDG 11: Make cities and human settlements inclusive, safe, resilient and sustainable.

-POLICY KBR24: RESIDENTIAL MIX, INCLUDING TO SUPPORT LOCAL WORKERS AND STUDENTS
+POLICY KBR23: RESIDENTIAL MIX, INCLUDING TO SUPPORT LOCAL WORKERS AND STUDENTS

-- 5.2 There was concern in the community, including within cultural and education institutions, that not enough is being done to enable those working or studying in the area to have the opportunity to live here.
+- There was concern in the community, including within cultural and education institutions, that not enough is being done to enable those working or studying in the area to have the opportunity to live here.
 Feedback received from the Royal College of Music, for instance, indicated that there is oversubscription for their halls of residence around the 40 student mark against 271 beds and 800 students.
 The availability of housing at an affordable price (as opposed to 'affordable housing') is a major problem in the area.
-Research undertaken by the London School of Economics revealed that an influx of overseas buyers is leading longer-term residents to sell up and move from some parts of London, contributing to the problem. - 5.3 While this will require a London-wide approach, this policy seeks to ensure that residential provision is of mixed sizes and tenure to encourage a wider choice of homes and conforms to London Plan Policy 3.8 (Housing choice); and Westminster City Plan Policies S15 (Meeting housing needs) and S16 (Affordable housing); and is consistent with Westminster UDP Saved Policy H4 (Provision of affordable housing).

-Sub-objective 5.2 Encourage the restoration of period and other residential buildings to their original size and configuration where this will increase the number of units
+Research undertaken by the London School of Economics revealed that an influx of overseas buyers is leading longer-term residents to sell up and move from some parts of London, contributing to the problem. - 5.3 While this will require a London-wide approach, this policy seeks to ensure that residential provision is of mixed sizes and tenure to encourage a wider choice of homes and conforms to London Plan Policy H10 (Housing size mix) and WCP Policy 10 (Housing for specific groups). - Sub-objective 5.2 Encourage the restoration of period and other residential buildings to their original size and configuration where this will increase the number of units

-POLICY KBR25: RECONFIGURATION OF EXISTING RESIDENTIAL BUILDINGS
+POLICY KBR24: RECONFIGURATION OF EXISTING RESIDENTIAL BUILDINGS

-- 5.4 During the engagement process, residents expressed concern over the loss of residential dwellings in the area often due to conversions.
-Fewer dwellings can lead to a reduced mix of property sizes available, which in turn can erode the sense of a vibrant residential community as there are fewer opportunities for people to move into the Area. - 5.5 This policy supports the restoration of residential buildings back to their original format (e.g. lateral conversions and the reversion of double-fronted properties into two adjacent houses), and where, for instance, it splits a property into flats, thus providing more dwelling spaces.
-This conforms to London Plan Policies 3.8 (Housing choice) and 3.14 (Existing housing); and Westminster City Plan Policy S14 (Optimising housing delivery); and is consistent with Westminster UDP Saved Policy H5 (Providing a range of housing sizes).
+- During the engagement process, residents expressed concern over the loss of residential dwellings in the area often due to conversions.
+Fewer dwellings can lead to a reduced mix of property sizes available, which in turn can erode the sense of vibrant residential community as there are fewer opportunities for people to move into the Area. - This policy supports the restoration of residential buildings back to their original format (e.g. lateral conversions and the reversion of double-fronted properties into two adjacent houses), and where, for instance, it splits a property into flats, thus providing more dwelling spaces.
+This conforms with WCP Policy 8 (Housing delivery).